Liyb2002/seitz_voxel/README.md

 How the box is placed in world coordination.

   2)Camera coordination.
-We multiply the camera matrix to make sure the camera is eyeing towards (0,0,0) in the wold coordination.
+We multiply the camera matrix to make sure the camera is eyeing towards (0,0,0) in the wold coordination, and we have the canonical view.

   3)Corrdination in the box.
 Given a position in the world coordination, we want to know what is the depth, row number, and column number of the position inside the box.
 Here is the calculation: